Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 KIDOZ Unity SDK Sample App
 =================================
+*Updated to KIDOZ Android SDK version 0.5.9 iOS SDK version 0.5.4*

 **KIDOZ SDK and the sample App are compatible with Android 4.0 (API level 14) and above and Unity versions greater than 5**

 **When comming from a previous version, please manually delete the Plugins/Android/KidozSdk/libs/okhttp-2.5.0.jar file, since we are updated to 2.7.0 version**

 **When comming from a previous version, please manually delete the Plugins/Android/KidozSdk/libs/okhttp-2.7.0.jar file, since we are updated to 3.0.1 version**

-*Updated to KIDOZ SDK version 0.5.6*
+**When comming from a previous version, please manually delete the Kidoz.cs located in the root assetes folder , since we moved the file postion**

 *Please make sure that the activity in the manifest is defined as com.unity3d.player.UnityPlayerActivity*